-As we begin to talk about digital networks, we start to talk about being more resident and yes more resident in more public places.
-One way to think about building connections in a way that is meaningful from an academic context is by thinking of it in terms of the Personal Learning Network or PLN.
+As we begin to talk about digital networks, we start to talk about being more resident in more public places.
+One way to think about building connections is with a Personal Learning Network (or PLN) model.

 Things to do this week:

-- Critical Digital Citizenship: Promoting Empathy and Social Justice Online – Maha Bali
+- Critical Digital Citizenship: Promoting Empathy and Social Justice Online by Maha Bali

 - Personal Learning Networks: Knowledge Sharing as Democracy – Alison Seaman